lucamoroz/RailsGraphQLConverter/README.md

 - mutations files (create, update, delete)
 - input file

+Note that you need a functioning database connection.

 ## Dependencies
 The program will automatically find any relation asking you to generate the files as above.
 You can skip this step by adding the argument --no-dependencies, eg: `rails generate type_helper StudentsClass --no-dependencies`